-Following Integrated Physics, students enroll in regular and advanced chemistry, biology, and physics classes which are available to students in grades 10, 11, and 12.
+Following Physics I, students enroll in regular and advanced chemistry, biology, and physics classes which are available to students in grades 10, 11, and 12.
 Students passionate about science may choose to take more than one science course and can pursue a second level of advanced chemistry, biology, and physics.

 - Biology I